 Accommodation falls into several different categories.
-The colloquial names used for property types in the UK may not be shared elsewhere in the UK.
-Referring to the types of property you are looking for will be useful when completing your property search through estate agents or online.
+Referring to the types of property you are looking for will be useful when completing your property search through an estate agent or online.

-Most generic accommodation can be found in the form of a house or flat, of which there are different types.
+Most commonly accommodation offered for rent is a house or a flat, of which there are different types:

 - Bedsit: Bedroom and living room combined.
 Normally smaller than a studio flat and often has cooking facilities either within the room, or as a separate shared facility.
-Often has shared bathroom.
+Often has shared bathroom with other tenants.